-Joining the global art exhibition documenta as main sponsor for the fourth time, is an expression of Volkswagen AG´ profound conviction that furthering arts and culture is one of the most crucial concerns of modern society.
-Events such as this are a platform for a free artistic debate about the issues of our time. documenta is regarded highly by both visitors and professionals, enabling the exhibitions to generate strong and lasting impulses.
-In Athens, documenta 14 opened the first exhibition segment as part of the trans-national concept, which this year for the first time was staged in two places.
+Joining the global art exhibition documenta as main sponsor for the fourth time, was an expression of Volkswagen AG´ profound conviction that furthering arts and culture is one of the most crucial concerns of modern society.
+Events such as this are a platform for a free artistic debate about the issues of our time, documenta is regarded highly by both visitors and professionals, enabling the exhibitions to generate strong and lasting impulses.
+In Athens, documenta 14 opened the first exhibition segment as part of the trans-national concept, which in the year 2017 for the first time was staged in two places.
 With the start in Kassel on June 10th Volkswagen’s facilities were also closely tied in.